In brief

-In our Council and Executive Committee consultancy work, we are hearing more and more about ” employee centricity “, where until now the emphasis has been on ” customer centricity “.
-So what does this evolution reflect?
+What does this development reflect?
 Should we oppose these two notions?
-Can the experience of the historical subject accelerate the more recent one?
-Zoom in on a shift in focus, which translates into profound transformation issues for the organization.
+Can experience of the historic subject help accelerate the more recent one?
+Zoom in on a shift in focus, which translates into profound transformation challenges for the organization.

-Customer centric: a priority that has become mature
+Customer centric: now a mature priority

 The notion of ” customer centricity“, which emerged in the 90s, took off a few years later, with the aim of putting the customer at the center of all organizational thinking and decisions.